emmetio/emmet-docs/src/documents/customization/snippets/index.html.md

 title: "snippets.json"
 menuOrder: 1
 ---
 Create `snippets.json` file in extensions folder to add or override snippets.
-The structure of this file is the same as the [original one](https://github.com/sergeche/zen-coding/blob/v0.7.1/snippets.json): on the top level you define _syntax name_ your snippets belong to, the second level is `abbreviations` or `snippets`, depending on item type you want to create.
+The structure of this file is the same as the [original one](https://github.com/sergeche/zen-coding/blob/v0.7.1/snippets.json): on the top level you define _syntax name_ your snippets belong to, and the second level has the following section:

+* `abbreviations` or `snippets` contains snippets definitions of [different types](/abbreviations/types/).
+* `filters` contains a comma-separated list of [filters](/filters/) applied by default for current syntax.
+If this property is not defined, `html` filter is used.
+* `extends`: syntax name from which current syntax should inherit snippets definitions.
+For example, `sass` syntax is inherited from `css` one, but you can create your own or override some SASS-specific snippets for this syntax definition.

 When loaded, users’ `snippets.json` in _recursively merged_ with the original one, adding or updating abbreviations and snippets.

-You should read [Element type](/abbreviations/types/) section before creating `snippets.json` file.

 ### Text snippets ###